 Coronavirus and Your Portfolio

-The novel coronavirus seems to be on everyone’s minds.
-As the number of infected people continues to grow, so might some of our anxiety about the spread and potential impact of the virus.
-While we don’t know how many people the virus will infect and the length of this viral cycle, we do know that you may have some questions about how this might impact your investments.
+Recent outbreaks of the novel coronavirus (a.k.a., COVID-19) outside of China has raised concerns about the virus’ containment.
+This heightened concern sent global stocks quickly lower over a few trading days as investors assess the potential impact of the virus on the global economy.
+While we don’t know how many people the virus will infect, the length of this viral cycle and what influence it will ultimately have on the economy, we do know that you may have some questions about how this might impact your investments.

 With that, we want to share three investment-related themes to keep in mind.
 First, don’t give in to the urge to take action.
 The news stories about the virus can be downright scary, but we need to remember that market prices react immediately to both good and bad information.
 To potentially make money or avoid potential losses, we would need to trade before it is news.
 And, of course, we don’t know the future, so any action would be a guess, and any positive result would be luck.